symmetry-systems/joining-symmetry/README.md

 If you do choose to work on a take-home assignment, we as that you complete your assignment in a week or less.
 Our assignments are structured to take roughly 2-4 hours based on your skill level.
 The current take home assignments can be [found here](assignments.md).

 # A Little Bit of History About Symmetry
 The founding members of Symmetry Systems came out of the University Texas at Austin Computer Science Department.
 Our founders, [Mohit](https://www.linkedin.com/in/mohit-tiwari8/) and [Casen](https://www.linkedin.com/in/casen-hunger-780765a2/).
-The worked closely at UTA in the [Spark Research Lab](http://spark.ece.utexas.edu/).
-Initially, the pair launched a product called Blox, which was a platform designed for privacy and security services to application creators and users.
+The worked closely at UT Austin in the [Spark Research Lab](http://spark.ece.utexas.edu/).
+Initially, the pair launched a product called Blox, which was a service mesh with built-in privacy and security services for application creators and users.

 <a href="images/image_from_ios.jpeg" title="Meet our team!">
 <img src="images/image_from_ios.jpeg" alt="Meet our team!"></a>

 The pair pivoted in late 2018 and convinced a few other friends and colleagues to start up a new company called Symmetry Systems.
-It's here at Symmetry that the team has incubated and brought to market Symmetry Data Guard.
+It's here at Symmetry that the team has incubated and brought to market Symmetry DataGuard.
 Symmetry is now a venture backed software security provider with members across the United States and globally in Australia and India.
 Our journey is just beginning.
 We encourage you to consider joining us!

 Follow us here:
 * [Twitter](https://twitter.com/SymmetrySystems)